jdillenkofer/camera_proxy/README.md

 Details : [api-swagger.yaml](docs/api-swagger.yaml)

 ## Docker
-The Baichuan protocol uses broadcast requests within the camera network for the initial discovery. \
+The Baichuan protocol uses broadcast requests to discover the target camera. \
-Meaning the container must run within the network `Host`.
+Meaning the container must ran within `Host` network mode for that discovery mode. \
+However, since P2P protocol is implemented, the conatiner could be isolated but UDP listening port is currently dynamic and cannot be defined yet.

 ### Building a Docker image